Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Uglov's Bijections

-That the bottom rectangle commutes is \Cref{cor:uglov-commute}.
-The top left and right squares commute, and are compatible with the commutative squares of \Cref{thm:bmm}(2d), due to their definition in \eqref{eq:uch-irr-partitions} and the comment that follows it.
+The bottom rectangle commutes by \Cref{cor:uglov-commute}.
+The top left and right squares commute, and are compatible with the commutative squares of \Cref{thm:bmm}(2a), due to their definition in \eqref{eq:uch-irr-partitions} and the comment that follows it.